letruongminh/hrm_auto/README.md

 ```

 ### 4. View Reports & Artifacts
+From local:
 - **Screenshots:** `reports/screenshots/`
 - **Videos:** `reports/videos/`
 - **Cucumber HTML/JSON reports:** see `reports/` or CI artifacts

+In the pipeline:
+- Go to Actions tab in Github --> Select the workflow run --> Scroll to the Artifacts section

 ### 5. Cross-Browser Testing
 By default, Playwright runs all browsers.
 To specify: